 Add to Subscription Web Application Catalog Entry.
 Determines whether users are permitted to create a Web Application Asset from a Catalog entry.

 Access Web Application Catalog.
 Determines whether the Catalog is accessible to the user.

 A web application tag is a tag assigned to one or more web applications.
 Assigning a tag to a web application enables you to grant users access to that web application by assigning the same tag to the users scope.
 Want to define tags?
-It's easy - just go to the Asset Management (AM) application.
+It's easy - just go to the CyberSecurity Asset Management (CSAM) application.

 It’s possible to define a global tag that is assigned to multiple objects in the subscription.
 For example, you can define a tag named “New York” and assign it to both a web application and an option profile.
 It's possible to define nested tags.
 For example you can define a parent tag named "ABC Web Applications" and define child tags that apply to Web Application 1, Web application 2, etc. By assigning the parent tag to a user's Scope, you would grant the user access to all the web applications to which the child tags are assigned.